 For your UCLA Perkins Loan, the billing servicer ECSI can access your enrollment information electronically if the school you are attending has reported your enrollment to the NSC.
 However, if the school or program in which you are enrolled that does not report enrollment to the NSC, you will need to personally file the student deferment.
 To do so, perform the following steps:

-- STEP 1: Contact UCLA’s billing servicer ECSI or the UCLA Collections Office to request a Student Deferment Form if you are attempting to defer a loan that you obtained from UCLA.
+STEP 1: Contact ECSI or the UCLA Debt Management Services unit to request a Student Deferment Form if you are attempting to defer a loan that you obtained from UCLA.
 (If you are trying to defer a loan that was NOT obtained from UCLA, you should contact the loan office of the institution where you received the loan.)

 Filing an Unemployment Deferment